juliend88/Docker/articlev2/application-mycloudmanager-v2/README-EN.md

 ## Enjoy

-Access to the interface and the various applications is via **DNS** names.
+Interface access and the various applications is via **IP** address or **DNS** names if the user rights on your computer allow you to do this.
 Indeed a **SkyDNS** container is launched at startup allowing you to benefit all the names in place.
-You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://zabbix.default.svc.mycloudmanager/).
+You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://10.0.1.250:30601/ or http://zabbix.default.svc.mycloudmanager/).

-We have attached a block volume to your stack in order to save all **data** MyCloudManager.
-The volume is mounted on the master instance and all nodes in your MyCloudManager in the `/dev/vdb`.
-This allows our stack to be much more robust.
-The data being synchronized on all nodes, it allows applications to have access to their data regardless of the node where the  are created.
+We place a block volume every time you deploy an application to save all the **datas**  of the application containers.
+The volume is mounted on the cluster node that support your application and automatically attached to the container.
+This makes our stack to be much more robust.
+For information if the application crash and goes on another node, Kubernetes will dismount and re-mount the volume on the new node, therefore the application finds all of its data.

 #### Interface Overview